coleifer/peewee/docs/peewee/api.rst

          db = MySQLDatabase(...)

          query = User.insert_many([...])
-         # By default, the last rowid is returned:
+         # By default (MySQL), the first auto-increment id is returned:
          #last_id = query.execute()

          # To get the modified row-count: